top of page

 Scandinavia

 This poorly named subspecies can be found in Norway, Sweden, Denmark, Finland and western Russia.
-Finland and Sweden having the highest percentage of tree coverage is good (73% & 69% respectively).
+Finland and Sweden having the highest percentage of tree coverage supports the highest populations (73% & 69% respectively).
 However, they still both do a huge amount of deforestation with little to no regard for the animals that live in them.
 They have both lost 21% of their forests between 2001 and 2023 (around 10 million hectares or 40 billion trees).
 When replanting, the main consideration is how quickly can they be cut down again for profit, and not which trees, plants and animals does the ecosystem need to thrive.
-If you think these "socialist" countries will be responsible with wildlife and foliage over profit motive, think again.
+If you think these "socialist" countries will be responsible with wildlife and habitats over profit motive, think again.

 Although not the same subspecies as the UK, tens of thousands of these were taken there to bolster their numbers as they fell dangerously low a few decades ago.